 Conjunctions are essential components of English grammar that connect words, phrases, or clauses within a sentence.
-Mastering the use of conjunctions can significantly enhance the clarity and flow of your writing.
+As an important part of speech, mastering the use of conjunctions can significantly enhance the clarity and flow of your writing.
 This article will provide an in-depth look at the rules governing conjunctions, offer examples to illustrate their use, and include exercises to help reinforce your understanding.

 What are Conjunctions?